ealtili/Blog/Troubleshooting_Kubernetes.md.md

 # Troubleshooting Kubernetes Deployments

-Lets look at troubleshooting
-kubernetes workloads such as pods deployments and services.
+Let's look at troubleshooting kubernetes workloads such as pods, deployments and services.
 Troubleshooting these things is not that complicated.
 We will look at different scenarios and we will see that thought process and the pattern of troubleshooting these things is very similar.

  1. **Line Endings Issues**